opensearch-project/documentation-website/_analyzers/token-filters/asciifolding.md

 The `asciifolding` token filter offers a number of benefits:

-  - **Enhanced search flexibility**: Users often omit accents or special characters when typing queries.
+  - **Enhanced search flexibility**: Users often omit accents or special characters when entering queries.
 The `asciifolding` token filter ensures that such queries still return relevant results.
   - **Normalization**: Standardizes the indexing process by ensuring that accented characters are consistently converted to their ASCII equivalents.
   - **Internationalization**: Particularly useful for applications including multiple languages and character sets.